AneeshKandi/EE2016/Lab 2/README.md

 - Also, one needs to implement all of the above using C-interface.

 ## Codes
-You can find all the codes in the report I have created.
-You can find the explanations and flowcharts as well
+You can find all the codes in the report.
+You can find the explanations and flowcharts as well :)